 November is by far the low point of the year in Paris.
 The city is resting in preparation to gear up for Christmas and winter break, and tourism is at a low point.
 The Festival de l’Automne wraps up, and there are a few small art and music festivals throughout the northern districts, including the monthlong celebration of photography, Mois de la Photo, and the French Baroque Festival celebrating classical music.
 Armistice Day is celebrated on November 11 (think of a more solemn and subdued Independence Day).
 Towards the end of the month things begin to pick up, and the lights and markets of the Christmas season start to appear in the final weeks.

 In December Paris is full of the spirit of Christmas, which is reflected in many ways throughout the city.
-Christmas markets spring up throughout the city, with the best options at the Champs Elysees and the square beneath the La Defense arch just outside of town.
+Christmas markets spring up throughout the city, with the best options at the Tuileries and the square beneath the La Defense arch just outside of town.
 Here you can get pick up fresh foods and unique trinkets as well as indulging in cold weather treats like hot chocolate, mulled wine, raclette, and tartiflette.
 See the dazzling lights and window displays on Boulevard Hausmann at Galeries Lafayette and Printemps.
-Take a tour of the ice skating rinks at Hotel de Ville, Champs Elysees, La Defense, and the Eiffel Tower.
+Take a tour of the ice skating rinks at La Defense, and the Eiffel Tower.
 Many stores stay open on Sundays in December to assist holiday shoppers in taking advantage of winter reductions and specials.
-Attend a Christmas Eve or New Years Midnight Mass at Notre Dame or any of the major churches throughout the city.
+Attend a Christmas Eve or New Years Midnight Mass at any of the major churches throughout the city.
 Though the city doesn’t have an official New Years Eve celebration, many people line the Champs Elysees with bottles of champagne and firecrackers to celebrate in their own fashion.